terrabela/OGRaySpY/docs/index.rst

 ..
-OGRaySpY documentation master file, created by sphinx-quickstart on Tue Aug  2 18:17:09 2022.
+OGRaySpY documentation master file, created by sphinx-quickstart on Fri Feb  3 14:35:14 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to OGRaySpY's documentation!
+OGRaySpY's doumentation
 ====================================

+An Open app for Gamma-RAY SPectra Analysis and visualization.

 .. toctree::
    :maxdepth: 2